OData/v3ProtocolDocument/OData Atom Format.markdown

 		type="application/atom+xml;type=feed"
 		title="Products" />

-The related data for the relationship MAY be included in the Entity using a single child [`metadata:inline`](#InlineContentwithina`metadata:inline`Element) element.
+The related data for the relationship MAY be included in the entity using a single child [`metadata:inline`](#InlineContentwithina`metadata:inline`Element) element.

 #### 6.1.6.1.
 The `rel` attribute of an `atom:link` element Representing a Relationship ####
 The `rel` attribute for an `atom:link` element that represents a relationship MUST be present and is made up of the name of the [OData Data Namespace](#ODataDataNamespace), followed by the string "`/related/`" followed by the name of the navigation property on the entity.